ravisiyer/SG-EduApp-LMS/README.md

 Modified tutorial [Android release APK on Google Drive](https://drive.google.com/file/d/1puPB7eKHJJ8BAlmaXd5ItDYPUo2EGmCY/view?usp=drive_link) (124 MB).

-- ***IN-PROGRESS*** This release APK has been scanned using VirusTotal.
-The scan reported the APK file to be clean i.e. "No security vendors flagged this file as malicious".
+- This release APK has been scanned using VirusTotal.
+[The scan reported the APK file to be clean](https://www.virustotal.com/gui/file/b4d905b89943847cad75ba5a719fc40eeed31666f7aae0dbe1e042ccf2348342) i.e. "No security vendors flagged this file as malicious".

 - I tested it both on my Android mobile and on Android emulator on my PC (downloaded APK from above link on emulator).